-(2) Content and risks of financial instruments, and the risk management systems relating to financial instruments
+(2) Content and risks of financial instruments, and the risk management systems relating to financial instruments usually within one year.

 Notes and accounts receivable - trade, which are trade claims, are exposed to the credit risks of customers.
 To manage such risks, each company of the JFE Group conducts regular reassessments of the financial standing of business partners.
 In addition, some of the claims were sold before due dates.